Page last updated on 1st April 2022

 If you have an urgent medical question relating to your ovarian cancer please contact your specialist hospital care team, directly.
 Where possible, you will be supported by phone or online.
 If your clinician decides you need to be seen in person, the NHS will contact you to arrange a visit in your home, or where necessary, treatment in hospital.

 For more guidance, information and sources of support please visit the British Gynaecological Cancer Society's patient information page on their website.

 The government is helping pharmacies to deliver prescriptions which will continue to cover the same length of time as usual.
 If you do not currently have your prescriptions collected or delivered, you can arrange this by:

 1. Asking someone who can pick up your prescription from the local pharmacy, (this is the best option, if possible);

 2. Contacting your pharmacy to ask them to help you find a volunteer (who will have been ID checked) or deliver it to you.

-If you have a question that hasn’t been answered, have a look at our wider Coronavirus FAQs and if we still haven’t covered it please email us at firstname.lastname@example.org - we may not know the answer straight away, but we will do our best to find out.
+If you have a question that hasn’t been answered, please email us at firstname.lastname@example.org - we may not know the answer straight away, but we will do our best to find out.